 Look for opportunities to give your child power and leadership throughout the day.

-Many studies have shown that a healthy sense of power and control is associated with lower stress, greater emotional well-being and increased internal motivation (among others).
+Many studies have shown that a healthy sense of power and control is associated with lower stress, greater emotional well-being and increased internal motivation.

 Every human naturally desires to feel agency over their circumstances and surroundings.
-Here are a few easy ways to meet your child’s need for control and autonomy today.
+Here are a few easy ways to meet your child’s need for control and autonomy today (as well as improve child behavior and mood).

 - Listen and validate when they state their opinion instead of blowing past it with your command “You really wanted to get ice cream today, I totally get why you’re upset”